robbert-vdh/yabridge/README.md

   of your plugins to use that specific Wine prefix, then you should unset it to allow yabridge to automatically detect Wine prefixes for you.

+- If you get a warning about a low `RLIMIT_RTTIME` value of 200000 microseconds, then your DAW is running in an environment where _rtkit_ is active.
+Rtkit is used to grant realtime scheduling privileges to applications in environments where users can't do that themselves, but it also imposes severe limitations on what those applications can do.
+Applications known for doing this are:

+  - **PipeWire**.
+With PipeWire versions above 0.3.44, you simply need to make sure your user has realtime priviliges.
+Follow the instructions from the section below to enable this and then reboot your system.
+  - **GNOME 45+**.
+Recent GNOME shell versions started using rtkit in the shell itself.
+As far as I'm aware, this happens unconditionally, and masking the rtkit service to prevent it from running is the only workaround.
+Make sure your user has realtime priviliges set up according to the instructions from the section below, and then run `sudo systemctl mask rtkit-daemon.service`.
+    The warning should disappear after rebooting.
+Please let me know if anyone knows a better solution for this problem!

 - If yabridge prints errors or warnings about memory locking limits, then that means that you have not yet set up realtime privileges for your user.
 Setting the memlock limit to unlimited (or -1) is usually part of this process.
 How